KolyaHarutyunyan/SudokuUI/README.md

 ### CSS Modules

-We make use of Create React App's [built-in support](https://facebook.github.io/create-react-app/docs/adding-a-css-modules-stylesheet) (as of v2) for CSS Modules to avoid `className` collisions.
+We make use of Create React App's [built-in support](https://facebook.github.io/create-react-app/docs/adding-a-css-modules-stylesheet) (as of v2) for CSS Modules which scopes styles to avoid `className` collisions.
 This requires importing and using our stylesheets like so:

 ```js
 import styles from "styleSheetName.module.css"